deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 ## Evaluation Criteria

+* You must **submit screenshots of your tweets/retweets/replies each week** to get credit.
+(See how in "Assignment Breakdown" above.)
-* I will grade your tweets each week as Pass/Fail based on completion. *However*, I may occasionally give some short feedback on improving your tweets.
+* I will grade your tweets each week as Pass/Fail based on completion.
+  * If you don't submit at least *two* tweets, you get a 0 for the week.
+  * If you submit two tweets but they are UNsubstantial (see below), you will recieve a 5 out of 10.
+* I will count retweets as long as you add a *substantial* comment.
+* I will count *substantial* replies to other people's posts.

+I may occasionally give some short feedback on improving your tweets.
 This is important because you'll be using your tweets (and maybe even tweets from other people in class or from anyone, really, but I digress) in your Final Reflection.
 You'll be *required* to use some of your own tweets in that reflection, so take your tweets seriously!

-* I will count retweets as long as you add a *substantial* comment.
-* I will count *substantial* replies to other people's posts.
-* You must **submit screenshots of your tweets/retweets/replies each week** to get credit.
-(See how in "Assignment Breakdown" above.)
+_____

+## Examples

-***A bad tweet***: I really liked the reading, but I still have questions.
+**An UNsubstantial tweet**: I really liked the reading, but I still have questions.

 What reading?
 Why?
 What questions?

-***A better tweet***: Kirschenbaum attempts to answer "What is the Digital Humanities?" but I'm still not sure if he actually answered the question for me.
+**A better tweet**: Kirschenbaum attempts to answer "What is the Digital Humanities?" but I'm still not sure if he actually answered the question for me.

 More specific but I still have questions about your questions.
 Add some more detail (understanding that you only have so many characters!)

-***A good tweet***:
+**A good tweet**:

 Kirschenbaum attempts to answer "What is the Digital Humanities?" but I'm wondering what makes the digital humanities different than the humanities now that most things are done digitally?
 He was also writing ten years ago, so what has changed in the field?